E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/FBTS_MPI/FBTS_MPI_readme.rst

 Building and Testing
 ____________________

-In order to compile this module, two files are required, FBTS_MPI.f90 and luxury.f90, one contains the FBTS method and the other returns arandom number.
+In order to compile this module, two files are required, ``FBTS_MPI.f90`` and ``luxury.f90``, one contains the FBTS method and the other returns a random number.
 Both of these files are located in the ``./source`` sub-directory and can be compiled using:

 ::